Coronation of Anne Boleyn: Procession and pageant

 The first pageant for the new queen took place on 29 May, on the River Thames, while Anne was rowed from Greenwich to the Tower of London.
 Another boat on the river fired salutes, and an artificial dragon spouted wild fire, and another boat carried a pageant of a mount with maiden musicians, featuring Anne's falcon badge.
 The imperial ambassador Eustache Chapuys reported that Anne's barge had been seized from Catherine of Aragon.
 During the pageants and coronation, Henry VIII seems to have given Anne a prominent position, and kept himself in the background.
 When she was on the river, he "came always before her secretly in a barge", and a sketch plan for the banquet in Westminster Hall shows Anne Boleyn seated under a canopy, while Henry was in a closet nearby.
 Even his presence in the Abbey during the service is uncertain.

 Before the coronation itself, on 31 May 1533, there was a triumphant coronation procession or Royal Entry from the Tower of London to Westminster Hall in anticipation of the queen's coronation.
 The event was intended to begin at two in the afternoon, but ended up taking place three hours late.
 The spectacle was not only an affirmation that Anne was the legitimate queen as wife of the King, but also that she was pregnant with the heir to the throne of England.
 Anne Boleyn was carried in a litter draped with white cloth of gold, her hair was worn loose like a bride's.
 The procession travelled through major streets of the city; along the way, Anne was entertained with sumptuous displays.
 According to a contemporary pamphlet, the Lord Mayor of London and his entourage then received the queen.
 The procession then travelled to the northwest of the Tower, soon arriving at Fenchurch Street, where she was greeted with a pageant consisting of children dressed as English and French merchants.

-Anne is likely to have passed though Tower Hill, where three years later, her brother and alleged lovers would be executed.
+Anne is likely to have passed through Tower Hill, where three years later, her brother and alleged lovers would be executed.
 Moving down the street, Anne observed a costly and spectacular pageant, sponsored by the merchants of the Steelyard and designed by Holbein.
 It featured the Greek god Apollo, surrounded by the Muses, who gave gifts to the queen.
 Continuing down Gracechurch Street, the procession halted at Leadenhall Street for another spectacle: a castle, with a rose at the top with red and white roses that sprang forth, from which a falcon which landed on a stump.
 An angel wearing armour descended and crowned the falcon, clearly referencing Anne's badge.
 The coronation procession continued with plenty of sights and intricate displays for the queen, and the initials "HA" interlaced with a knot were painted everywhere.